astrobytes-edu/astr596-modeling-universe/06-numerical-methods/module-2-static-problems-and-quadrature/02-mod2-part2-quadrature.md

 :name: fig-monte-carlo-convergence
 :width: 100%

-**Monte Carlo integration: slow convergence but dimension-independent.** **Left panel**: Unlike grid-based methods, Monte Carlo uses random sampling—here 200 points sample the 2D function $f(x,y) = e^{-(x-0.5)^2-(y-0.5)^2}/0.2}$.
-Points are colored by function value, and the integral estimate equals the domain volume times the average function value. **Right panel**: The convergence follows the universal $N^{-1/2}$ scaling (dashed line) regardless of dimension—what makes Monte Carlo revolutionary.
-Error bars show the statistical uncertainty inherent to the method.
-While convergence is slower than Simpson's rule for low dimensions, this rate never depends on dimension $d$, making Monte Carlo the only practical approach for high-dimensional problems like Bayesian inference, quantum mechanics, and statistical mechanics where $d$ can exceed 100.
+**Monte Carlo integration: slow convergence but dimension-independent.** **Left panel**: Unlike grid-based methods, Monte Carlo uses random sampling—here 200 visible points (from 1000 total) sample the 2D paraboloid function $f(x,y) = 4(1-x^2-y^2)$ over the unit square.
+Points are colored by function value using the same colormap as the background contours, ranging from $f = +4$ (yellow, maximum at origin) to $f = -4$ (purple, minimum at corners).
+The integral estimate equals the domain area times the average function value. **Right panel**: Statistical convergence analysis from 50 different sample sizes (10 to 100,000), each tested with 20 independent Monte Carlo runs.
+The standard error (blue points) follows the universal $N^{-1/2}$ scaling (dashed line) perfectly—this is the fundamental Monte Carlo convergence rate that never depends on dimension $d$, making it revolutionary for high-dimensional integrals in Bayesian inference, quantum mechanics, and statistical mechanics.
 ```

 ### Common Failure Modes and Fixes